 - Boost their natural, radiant and lovely color even more

-- Promote a stronger immunity and healthy digestion for them
+- Promote stronger immunity and healthy digestion for them

 - Help them become more resistant to various infections and ailments that could lead to death

-- Make them more energetic, livelier and active playing, swimming and moving around the tank
+- Make them more energetic, livelier and active by playing, swimming and moving around the tank

-- Guarantee the right nutrition for them so they could enjoy peak health
+- Guarantee the right nutrition for them so they can enjoy peak health

-- Make feeding a lot easier for them and provide them a fish diet that is similar to that food they consume in the wild
+- Make feeding a lot easier for them and provide them with a fish diet that is similar to the food they consume in the wild

 - Avoid intestinal diseases since foods designed for them are easy to swallow and digest